 Master's, PhD: A minimum of IELTS 6.5 or TOEFL 79 is required.

-However, the above score is a condition for you to be able to enter the main courses as soon as you study abroad.
+The above score is a condition for studying in the U.S. so that you can start participating in official courses at the university.
 In addition, the U.S. government still allows students with low English proficiency to enroll and complete an English course in this country before entering the country.
-However, you should study English in Vietnam to both minimize costs and ensure the highest Visa pass rate.
-At the same time, this also helps you quickly integrate and absorb knowledge easily when studying abroad.
+However, you should learn English in Vietnam to both minimize costs and ensure the highest visa approval rate.
+At the same time, this also helps you quickly integrate and absorb knowledge easily.

 Generally, you will need to prove an account balance that is at least or more than the tuition and living expenses of the first year of study using Form I-20.
 However, to increase your chances of proving financial success, you should have an account balance that is about 1.5 times the required tuition amount.